actionsflow/actionsflow/docs/webhook.md

 metaTitle: "Webhook Syntax for Actionsflow"
 ---

-Some triggers (like [telegram_bot](https://github.com/actionsflow/actionsflow/tree/main/packages/actionsflow-trigger-telegram_bot)) may provide a webhook option, so you can get updates more timely.

 Actionsflow provides a general webhook capability for triggers.
 If the trigger supports webhooks, you can set a webhook URL on the third-party platform and then the trigger will handle your webhook event.

 Generally, a webhook URL will look like this: